adrianplonka/BT4BR_project/README.md

 Questions have been designed with both **challenge and reinforcement** in mind.
 Rather than relying on rote memorization, the game encourages conceptual thinking: recognizing biological file formats, understanding algorithm outputs, and interpreting simplified datasets.

-To enhance learning, the project integrates a lightweight feedback system.
-While still under active development, the game collects data such as time spent per question and accuracy, which is analyzed via **R scripts** located in the `/analysis` directory.
-These scripts generate visual insights into how players interact with each topic—supporting future refinements of question difficulty and pacing.

 ## Visualization & analysis

 Although the core game is implemented in Python, a companion set of **R-based visualizations** ____________.
 These visualizations aim to identify patterns in response behavior, highlighting which concepts may require clearer framing or improved instructional scaffolding. _______________________